On the irrationality exponent of real numbers with low complexity expansion: Introduction

 \begin{theorem} Let $b \ge 2$ be an integer and $\xi$ an irrational real number.
 Let $\mu$ denote the irrationality exponent of $\xi$.
 If $\mu = 2$, then

 If $\mu > 2$, then

 \end{theorem}

 Note that the right-hand side of \eqref{bestminor} tends to $4/3$ when $\mu$ tends to $2$.
 Furthermore, it is greater than one (that is, it gives a non-trivial result) for $\mu < 2.2$.
-Observe also that Theorems \ref{Pisa} and \ref{PisaBis} give respectively the values $8/7$ and $(1 + \sqrt{2})/2 = 1.207 \ldots$ when $\mu = 2$.
+Observe also that Theorems \ref{Pisa} and \ref{PisaBis} give respectively the lower bounds $8/7$ and $(1 + \sqrt{2})/2 = 1.207 \ldots$ for the limit superior when $\mu = 2$.
 Thus, Theorem \ref{thm1} is noticeably stronger.
 As explained in \cite{BuKi25}, the method developed in \cite{BuKi17} and slightly refined in \cite{BuKi25} is unlikely to yield the result of the present paper.

 Here, we obtain Theorem \ref{thm1} after a very detailled study of Rauzy graphs, introduced by G\'erard Rauzy in 1983 \cite{Rauz83}.
 While this approach gives better estimates for the limsup, it gives unfortunately no estimate for the liminf, unlike the approach followed in \cites{BuKi17,BuKi25}.